Search icon

 What measures will be taken to manage wildlife displaced during site remediation and construction?

-• Management of flora and fauna will be detailed in our Construction Management Plan and informed by the technical studies we have commissioned as part of developing our planning proposal.
+The management of flora and fauna will be detailed in our Construction Management Plan and informed by the technical studies we have commissioned.

 How will construction impacts be managed?